Too Many Bears For A Top?

 Bearish sentiment can be used as a contrarian indicator, but the market can top and reverse with the same sentiment.

-At some point the bears will be right, but they probably won't even realize it.
+At some point, the bears will be right, but they probably won't even realize it.
 We can only say the top is in after some time when the market starts accelerating lower, by which time the bears have usually turned bullish and are buying the dip.
 That is the time to remember the crash warnings and be very careful.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.